-A person acting in concert with any party to an offer must make a public Dealing Disclosure if he deals in any relevant securities of the offeree company or any securities exchange offeror during an offer period for his own account or for the account of discretionary investment clients.
+A person acting in concert with any party to an offer must make a public Dealing Disclosure if that person deals in any relevant securities of the offeree company or any securities exchange offeror during an offer period for its own account or for the account of discretionary investment clients.
 (See also Note 12 below.)